Microsoft Teams is available for all staff and students at the University.

 - for one-to-one meeting with students and academic tutorials – see MS Teams: Online meetings

-- as a backup to the University’s preferred webinar solution for teaching and learning, Blackboard Collaborate.
+- as a webinar solution for teaching and learning, that allows for automatic captioning.
+For a webinar solution that allows breakout groups, please use Blackboard Collaborate.
 (Support guides.)

 - For collaborative working and group activity or projects.